r-i-s-p/Miscellaneous/README.md

-# Hello there!
+# Overview
-This os a repository for (simple) personal projects without an overarching theme.
+This repository contains a collection of small projects and scripts that aim to solve some of my everyday problems.
+Each project is self-contained.
-These projects were constructed to serve some purpose in my life and are made public for anyone looking for solutions to similar problems.
+These projects were designed for personal use only.
+If you are looking for solutions to similar problems, feel free to copy and amend the code here to suit your needs.